syash7202/Javascript/readme.md

 When the interpreter encounters line number 21 it basically breaks it into two commands var a; & then the actual command i.e. console.log(a);

-Hoisting behaviour is different for let & const and var.
+Hoisting behavior is different for let & const and var.

 ## Types in Javascript